Grade of Trail:

 Nine short, fast, steep trails, full of features and rideable in most weathers.
 There are also a number of unofficial trails which can be linked together.
 Expect to find a range of severe drops, jumps, table tops, berms and loamy corners, off camber and rocky and rooty sections.
 Helmets and a high quality bike are all essential and body armour is recommended.

-From 12th September tree harvesting will be carried out in the area around the Cycle Centre as part of the Forestry Commissions normal forest management.
+Tree harvesting is currently being carried out in the area around the Cycle Centre as part of the Forestry Commissions normal forest management.

 We aim to keep disruption to a minimum and keep you informed of closures.